Highlands at Waikele

 No analysis available

-The public remarks explicitly mention a 70% owner occupancy rate, so I use that value.
-This is clear, direct language in the listing remarks, so confidence is high.
+The public remarks explicitly state the complex 'boasts a 70% owner occupancy rate.'
+This is direct language in the listing remarks, so the numeric value is used and held with high confidence.

-I searched all remarks for terms like 'elevator', 'elevators', 'four elevators', 'multiple elevators' and found no references.
-Because there is no explicit number in the remarks and no current numeric value to preserve, the number of elevators is unknown.
+I searched all public remarks for any reference to elevators (singular/plural and spelled-out numbers).
+There are no references to elevators in the remarks, and no existing numeric value was provided, so the number of elevators is unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.